-Nephrogenic Fibrosing Dermopathy (NFD) Lawsuits are Being Reviewed Nationwide
+Nephrogenic Fibrosing Dermopathy (NFD) Lawsuits No Longer Reviewed

 Nephrogenic Fibrosing Dermopathy (NFD) is a progressive disorder which has been shown to occur in those with chronic kidney problems or impaired renal function.
 It is associated with fibrosis, or scarring, which results in thick, coarse and hard skin around the joints, which can severely restrict movements.